-Needless to say, we are slowly getting rid of the carpet that came with the house we are living in and we are down to two rooms left: the master bedroom and the sunken living room.
-They will probably get some sort of wood, but for the kid's rooms, we used this decoupage torn-paper technique that we'd used in our other house with great success.
+Needless to say, we are slowly getting rid of all the carpet that came in our ranch-turned-cottage and we are down to two rooms left: the master bedroom and the sunken living room.
+They will probably get some sort of wood, but for the kid's rooms, we used this decoupage torn-paper technique we're sharing with you that we'd used in our Portland bungalow with great success.

 Here you can better see what the floor looks like.
 The pieces of torn kraft paper all came from the same roll, but they dry light and dark (I don't know why), which I think creates a more interesting look than if it was all one color.

 You can also see more of the finished floor in this follow up video.